wwarne/34_timemachine/README.md

 ## How it's work
 After enabling this JS code will show a timer at top-left corner of the webpage.
-After timer will reach zero and every 30 second after that there will be shown some motivating quotes to help you get back to work.
+After timer will reach zero and every 30 second after that there will be shown some motivating quotes in Russian to help you get back to work.

-##Development
+## Development
 For faster development you can use JS code hosted on localhost.
 Simple web server can be used for that, run:

 ```bash